flintobrien/akka-multiswarm/README.md

 ### Commands

 The following commands can be sent to each swarm.
-By default, when a command it sent to a multiswarm, it trickles down to all LocalSwarms.
+By default, when a command is sent to a multiswarm, it trickles down to all LocalSwarms.

 ##### SwarmOneIteration
 Swarm for one iteration and wait for another command.
 When the SwarmOneIteration has completed, a SwarmOneIterationCompleted report is generated with the current best position.
 The swarm's *ReportingStrategy* decides whether to let the report go up to the parent or not.